biocorecrg/vectorQC/README.md

      nextflow run ./simulate/simulate.nf

-The result of running this pipeline is fastq files in ./simulate/output.
+The result of running this pipeline is the fastq files in ./simulate/output.
 The parameters for the coverage and reads are provided and can be changed in ./simulate/params.config.
 For detail, see ./simulate/README.md.

 Now, the pipeline can be run on these simulated fastq files: